This article will document some of the most common reasons given by Muslims for Islam's veracity, and offers a short response to each one.

 7 The disbelievers say, "If only a sign could be sent down to him from his Lord."
 You ˹O Prophet˺ are only a warner.
 And every people had a guide.

-Above, after being asked for a sign, and questioning why Muhammad didn't have a single sign, what does Allah say?
-Does he say "I already gave you lots of signs"?
+Above, after being asked for a sign, and questioning why Muhammad did not have a single sign as a verification of his divine commission, what does Allah say?
+Does he say, "I already gave you lots of signs"?
 No, rather Allah tells Muhammad that he is "only a warner".
-In other words, his role is not to perform miracles, but to warn, and that's why he did no miracle.
+In other words, his role is not to perform miracles, but to warn, and that is why he did no miracle.

 In one passage in particular, Allah says that the Quran alone is to be regarded as sufficient for those asking for a sign: